Jan Henryk Dąbrowski: In Napoleonic service

 In 1807, the Duchy of Warsaw was established in the recaptured territories, essentially as a satellite of Bonaparte's France.
 Dąbrowski became disappointed with Napoleon, who offered him monetary rewards, but no serious military or government position.
 He was also awarded the Virtuti Militari medal that year.
 In 1809, he set out to defend Poland against an Austrian invasion under the command of Prince Józef Poniatowski.
 Joining the Army of the Duchy of Warsaw shortly after the Battle of Raszyn, he took part in the first stages of the offensive on Galicia, and then organized the defense of Greater Poland.
 In June 1812, Dąbrowski commanded the 17th (Polish) Infantry Division in the V Corps of the Grande Armée, during Napoleon's invasion of Russia.
-He was ordered to besiege Babruysk fortress and to cover the right flank of the French army near Mogilev and Minsk.
+He was ordered to besiege Babruysk fortress and to cover the right flank of the French army near Minsk and Mogilev.
 However, by October the Franco-Russian war was over and the French forces, decimated by a severe winter, had to retreat.
 At the disastrous Battle of the Berezina in late November that year, Dąbrowski was wounded, and his leadership and tactics in it were criticized.

 After the March 1813 reorganization of the Grande Armée, Dąbrowski commanded the 27th (Polish) Infantry Division in the VIII Corps under Poniatowski.
 During the German campaign of 1813, he led his division at the Battle of Leipzig, where he took command of the VIII Corps on 19 October following Poniatowski's death.
 On 28 October he became the commander-in-chief of the all remaining Polish troops in French service, succeeding Antoni Paweł Sułkowski.
 He defended Compiègne in February 1814 during the invasion of France, then led his soldiers back to Poland in May after Napoleon's abdication.